whyrusleeping/hellabot/README.md

 - Fire a usb dart launcher on a given command
 - Control an MPD radio stream based on chat commands
 - Award praise to people for guessing a random number
+- Scrape news sites for relevant articles and send them to a channel
 - And many other 'fun' things!